 Connect with your contributors

 You want to ensure your contributors feel well-informed, comfortable, and valued to get the best out of them.
-It can help to get them together for a briefing call or meeting, if possible - this way you can get people to join your story and field any questions or concerns.
-Talking to them throughout the story is generally handy, whether it's a deadline reminder, advice on filming, or a simple thank-you.
+It can help to get them together for a briefing call or meeting, if possible - this way you can get people to join your project and field any questions or concerns.
+Talking to them throughout the project is generally handy, whether it's a deadline reminder, advice on filming, or a simple thank-you.

 Film an intro message

 Your introduction message will appear on the story uploader page to anyone who clicks your share link.
 We've found that stories with intro messages get roughly 50% more contributions, so we recommend having one.
 It doesn't have to be long; you might want to do a simple welcome to add a human touch, or you might want to give some filming advice.
 Click here for examples of how to film an intro message.

 Let the people tell the story